-Since 1968, the Westchester Sports Hall of Fame has honored over 200 outstanding professional and amateur sportsmen and sportswomen, living or deceased, who have gained prominence in their fields and who have made substantial contributions to sports in Westchester County.
+Since 1968 the Westchester Sports Hall of Fame has honored more than 200 outstanding professional and amateur sportsmen and sportswomen, living or deceased, who have gained prominence in their fields and who have made substantial contributions to sports in Westchester County.

-Nominations for consideration by the Hall of Fame Committee are solicited from the general public.
+Nominations for consideration by the Hall of Fame Committee are solicited from the public.

-Nominees are reviewed, and the Committee selects those who best meet or exceed the criteria of the

-A prospective candidate must be at least 25 years old, and should be a person of integrity and good character who has gained prominence in either professional or amateur sports as a player, coach, manager, official, owner, writer or broadcaster.
+Nominees are reviewed, and the committee selects those who best meet or exceed the criteria of the Hall of Fame.
+A prospective candidate must be at least 25 years old and should be a person of integrity and good character who has gained prominence in either professional or amateur sports as a player, coach, manager, official, owner, sports media.

 Individuals selected are inducted into the Sports Hall of Fame during the fall of each year.
 Each is presented with a Hall of Fame trophy and their name is inscribed on a plaque in the first-floor gallery at the Westchester County Center in White Plains.

-Congratulations to our 2018 inductees!
+Congratulations to our 2023 inductees!